-Live betting is exactly what it says.
-The ability wager on a sporting event that has already begun, but has not finished yet.
+Live betting also known as in-play betting is exactly what it says.
+The ability to wager on a sporting event that has already begun, but has not finished yet.

-There are many NJ Sportsbooks that offer their customers live betting capability, which are:
+There are many Sportsbooks that offer their customers live betting capability, which are:

-Gambling is a fun way to enhance the excitement of sport, but it is important to bet responsibly and stay in control.
+Gambling is a fun way to enhance the excitement of sport, but it is important to know how to bet responsibly and stay in control.

 It may sound simple, but betting what you can afford to lose is the best advice ever given.
 If you set aside (for example) $50 each week, you know that is the maximum limit that you can lose – anything you win is a bonus.
 Now, just because you win $200 early in the week and then lose that, on top of the $50 you set aside, doesn’t mean that you can expand the initial limit you set.